Macrometacorp/docs/docs/graphs/index.md

 ### Transportation and Logistics

-By representing transportation networks, routes, and schedules as a graph, businesses can optimize routing, minimize transit times, and improve overall efficiency.
+By representing transportation networks, routes, and schedules as a graph, businesses can optimize routing, minimize transit times, automate fleet management, and improve overall efficiency.

 ### Recommendation Engines